wp-plugins/list-category-posts/readme.txt

 * **include** posts from several categories with **OR** relationship, posts that belong to any of the listed categories: `[catlist id=17,24,32]` - `[catlist name=sega,nintendo]`.
 * **exclude** a category with the minus sign (-): `[catlist id=11,-32,16]`, `[catlist id=1+2-3]`. **Important**: When using the *and* relationship, the order must be categories you want to include first, and exclude after.
 So `[catlist id=1+2-3]` will work, but `[catlist id=1+2-3+4]` won't.

+==Pagination==

+To use pagination, you need to set the following parameters:

+* **pagination** set it to yes.

+* **numberposts** - Posts per page are set with the `numberposts` parameter.

+* **instance** (only necessary when using the shortcode with pagination more than once in the same page/post) - a number or name to identify the instance where you are using pagination.
+    Since you can use the shortcode several times in the same page or post, you need to identify the instance so that you paginate only that instance.

+Example:

+`[catlist id=3 numberposts=5 pagination=yes instance=1]`

+`[catlist id=5 numberposts=15 pagination=yes instance=2]`

+==Changing the pagination CSS==

+If you want to customize the way the pagination is displayed, you can copy the `lcp_paginator.css` file from the plugin's directory to your theme's directory and customize it.
+Do not customize the file on the plugin's directory since this file will be overwritten every time you update the plugin.

 ==Other parameters==